A Vertical Profiler May Be Right For You and Your Water Quality Needs

 How much maintenance does the Profiler require?

-This is really determined by your specific site conditions.
+The amount of maintenance will be determined by your specific site conditions.
 Maintenance requirements for the Profiler itself are minimal, but the sonde and sensor payload will need careful attention.
 Maintenance for biofouling is determined by the environment into which it is being used.
-An average schedule for sonde maintenance is between once and twice a month.
+The average schedule for sonde maintenance is one to two times a month.
 Solar panels should be cleaned at each site visit especially in areas with heavy bird populations.
+Visual inspection of all cables, connectors, and belts should be conducted with every visit.
 (Learn more, Extending Your Water Quality Sonde Deployment Times with Wiped Sensors'.)

 What are the mooring options?

-Standard mooring options include 1 point and 2 point moorings using a 135 lb.
-Dormor anchor, 8 ft. of chain, and special mooring rope that is 1.5 times your depth.
+Standard mooring options include 1-point and 2-point moorings using a 135-pound Dormor anchor, 8 feet of chain, and special mooring rope that is 1.5 times your depth.

 What equipment do I need to transport my Profiler?

-The Pontoon Profiler can be moved using a standard flatbed trailer.
-The system can then be towed by a small boat to your deployment location once in the water.
+The Buoy and Pontoon Profiler can be moved using a standard flatbed and boat trailer, respectively.
+The pontoon system can be deployed using a standard boat ramp, while the buoy system will require special heavy lift equipment to place it in the water.
+Once in the water, the system can then be towed by a small boat to your deployment location.

 Are there any hazard warning options that can be put on the Profiler?